-Submissions to The Law Review and The Law Review Online
+Submissions to The Law Review

 The University of Chicago Law Review accepts submissions through Scholastica.
 We encourage authors to create an account and submit to our journal here.
 Alternatively, you may email us your manuscript for publication in The Law Review at firstname.lastname@example.org.